turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 ## What We've Got

-After this work, when you run the simulator:
+After this work, when you run the program:

 * The `planeData` is still mostly blank, but our `Location` is accurate
 * Flying to a different city works and we can move city to city